 Instead we worked directly with original inventors like Dr. Robert Moog.
 We lifted them into the digital age.
 In return they kept us honest on authenticity and quality.

-We saturated magazines with ads for six months before we released.
-(Game industry model.)
+We saturated five different magazines with full-page, full-color ads for six months.
 Then we shipped.
 And our competitors immediately dropped to near zero revenue.

 But something else happened, too.
 Timed to our launch, a hacker released an industry-wide crack tool.
 So all companies (including us) actually went to near zero for a while.

 Competitors overreacted and thought we’d eaten their lunch.
 They decided to do what we did.
-And they’re still copying designs I did 18 years ago, only worse.
+And they’re still copying designs I made in the ’90s, only worse.